December 23: Our Lady of Ardilliers, Anjou, France

-Notre Dame Ardilliers has a statue, a fountain and a church dedicated to Our Lady at Saumur in Anjou, France.
+Notre Dame Ardilliers has a statue, a fountain, and a church dedicated to Our Lady at Saumur in Anjou, France.
 The fountain was said to have been used in ancient times for pagan sacrifices.
 Crowds of people are attracted to the shrine, and its name is illustrious throughout that country, for there Our Lady cures many maladies for her devotees.
 The image represents Mary in pity holding in her arms her Divine Son, lifeless, His head supported by an angel.
 It is sometimes called Our Lady of Pity.

-The monastery founded by Charlemagne at Saumur, was destroyed by the Normans and the one surviving monks retired to a cave near the spring of Ardilliers, a statue of Our Lady being his sole remaining treasure.
+The monastery founded by Charlemagne at Saumur, was destroyed by the Normans and the single surviving monk retired to a cave near the spring of Ardilliers, a statue of Our Lady being his sole remaining treasure.
 A small statue near the spring, found in 1454, is believed to be the identical one just mentioned.
 The miracle wrought in connection with this image caused the erection of a small arch above the spring.
 The waters were found to have healing powers.

 In 1553 a chapel was built and dedicated.
 It attained magnificent proportions as successive additions were made, notably by Cardinal Richelieu.
 Devotion to Our Lady became widespread as many miracles occurred.